Scille/parsec-cloud/docs/hosting/architecture.rst

 From a data security perspective, there are three zones:

+🔐 Trusted zone: User Workstation
-- **User Workstation**: the trusted zone is limited to the user's workstation on which the Parsec client application is installed.
+  The trusted zone is limited to the user's workstation on which the Parsec client application is installed.

   Within an organization, the workstations should comply with required regulations, including being up to date with operating system security patches and adhering to the organization's security policy (eg. PSSI).

+✋ Non-trusted zone: Parsec Server
-- **Parsec Server**: the server managing encrypted metadata is hosted either in the cloud or on-premise, therefore is considered a less a less secure environment.
+  The Parsec Server is hosted either in the cloud or on-premise and therefore is considered a less secure environment.

   As such, it can be queried from any workstation connected to the Internet.

-Parsec server has no knowledge of the data being exchanged but does know which user is accessing it and thus can restrict write access to users with sufficient permissions.
+  Parsec Server has no knowledge of the data being exchanged but does know which user is accessing it and thus can restrict write access to users with sufficient permissions.

+✋ Non-trusted zone: Object Storage
-- **Object Storage**: the encrypted blocks containing the user data to be protected are stored in the cloud, and thus also in a less secure zone.
+  The encrypted blocks containing the user data to be protected are stored in the cloud and thus also in a less secure zone.

   Client applications access data via the Parsec Server, which applies a layer of access control.

 Client-side encryption
 ----------------------